Monika365/Pizza-Retail-Dashboard/README.md

-### 5. Features / Highlights
+### 5. Highlights
 Pizza restaurants generate large volumes of transactional data, but lack intuitive tools to extract actionable insights on sales trends, best/worst sellers, and customer preferences.
 Key questions such as:

+•	Business Problem
+Pizza restaurants accumulate vast amounts of transactional data, yet often lack effective tools to transform this information into actionable business insights.
+Without intuitive analytics, it becomes challenging to quickly answer critical questions such as:

-Which products drive the most revenue?
+Which products generate the highest revenue?
+Identifying top-performing menu items is essential for optimizing offerings and maximizing profitability.

-What are the busiest times and days?
+What are the busiest times and days for sales?
+Understanding peak periods helps with efficient staff scheduling, inventory planning, and targeted promotions.

-Which pizza sizes and categories are most popular?
+Which pizza sizes and categories are most popular among customers?
+Analyzing preferences by size and type enables better menu design and marketing strategies.

-… are difficult to answer quickly with raw data.
+These key questions are difficult to address using raw, unstructured data alone, highlighting the need for a comprehensive dashboard that delivers clear, data-driven insights

 •	Goal of the Dashboard
 To deliver an interactive, visual tool that: